Do you know the most common accounting problems killing small business growth today?

 5. Mixing Your Personal Accounts with Your Business Accounts

-Even if you are operating a pass-through business, it is essential that you keep separate books.
+Even when you operate a pass-through business, you must keep separate books.
 This includes separate credit cards and separate banking for your personal needs and your business needs.
 Failing to do this will make it nearly impossible to determine what expenses are deductible, what capital investments generate profit and more.
 Thus, small oversights are more likely to occur in accounting for out-of-pocket expenses, and this generally leads to paying more in taxes than you need to.
 Worse, if you face an audit, it will lead to a nightmare of having to separate and justify accounting measures that have been taken.

 6. Failure to Properly Manage Your Payroll

-Payroll is one of the most complex areas of running a business.
-Always make sure you that you’re paying your employees appropriately.
-However, you need to be sure that essential areas like payroll taxes and withholding are being done accurately.
+Payroll is one of the most complex areas of running a business and you always want to make sure you that you’re paying your employees correct.
+However, you need to be certain that essential areas like payroll taxes and withholding are being done accurately.
 When in doubt, it makes sense to bring in outside professionals for assistance.

 Do you struggle with any of these accounting problems killing small business growth?